 Waters and company chairman Rob Culp indicated that most of its fabric copies originated in China.

 "What we see in this is that we have this huge creative staff in the U.S. creating patterns and there's been a history of the Chinese knocking these things off," Waters said.
-"Our customers, even the ones in the U.S., say it's OK because they're all commodity products.
+"Our customers, even the one in the U.S., say it's okay because they're all commodity products.
 But they're not commodity products; they're creative products and the U.S. copyright law will protect them."